jindal15/EcomShopTrade/README.md

 # EcomShopTrade
 Ecom shopping website, where user can buy the product and add to cart.
 After adding to Cart, user can increase the quantity of the product to purchase.

+The application is build using HTML,CSS,Bootstrap and ReactJS.

 Before you can build this project, you must install and configure the following dependencies on your machine: